2020 is halfway through - how to make sure it is not a lost year? by Renatio

 Digital transformation

-Digital transformation is the evolving pursuit of innovative and agile business and operational models — fueled by evolving technologies, processes, analytics, and talent capabilities —
+Digital transformation is the evolving pursuit of innovative and agile business and operational models — fueled by evolving technologies, processes, analytics, and talent capabilities —to create new value and experiences for customers, employees, and stakeholders.

 Path towards a butterfly: content-wise